TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 .. function:: run_docstring_examples(f, globs, verbose=False, name="NoName", compileflags=None, optionflags=0)

-   Test examples associated with object *f*; for example, *f* may be a string, a module, a function, or a class object.
+   Test examples associated with object *f*; for example, *f* may be a string, a module, a function, or a kundi object.

    A shallow copy of dictionary argument *globs* is used for the execution context.